sam-cookr/HourGlass/README.md

 # Hourglass

-This is a Swift & SwiftUI project I worked on in May & June 2025: **HourGlass**
+This is a Swift & SwiftUI project I worked on in May & June 2025: **HourGlass** (Made for iOS26 only - iOS 18 and earlier available in separate repo)

 ## Overview